-Harvesting: Peas can be harvested from July until September.
-The pods should be picked regularly (once or twice a week), so they are still tender.
+Harvest peas from July until September.
+Therefore, pods should be picked regularly (once or twice a week), so they are still tender.
 If you do not harvest regularly and allow the plants to ripen the seeds, they will soon stop flowering.
 So even if you are completely fed up with them they should still be picked if you want your crop to continue.

-Storing: Peas are best eaten fresh.
-If you have too many, you can blanch and freeze them for the winter months.
+Eat peas when they are fresh.
+In addition, if you have too many, you can blanch and freeze them for the winter months.

 The main disease is powdery mildew.
 The leaves and pods develop a sticky grey-white substance.
-Peas will probably always develop this disease in the late summer.
-With good cultural practices (rotation, good healthy fertile soil, healthy seeds, resistant varieties) these problems can be overcome.
+Peas will probably always develop this disease in the late summer but with good cultural practices (rotation, good healthy fertile soil, healthy seeds, resistant varieties) these problems can be overcome.